-- If \$ = 7083, a value of binary 1 will be generated.
-If $\$ \neq 7083$, a value of binary 0 will be generated. - 10) > Greater Than: The greater than operator may be used to compare the integer values of two items or expressions.
-If the integer value of the first item or expression is greater than the integer value of the second, the assembler will generate a binary 1 as the resultant field.
-If the first value is less than or equal to the second, the assembler will generate a binary 0 as the resultant field.
+If \$ = 7083, the value of the expression is binary 1.
+If $\$ \ddagger 7083$ , the value of the expression is binary 0.

+10) > Greater Than: The greater than operator may be used to compare the integer values of two items or expressions.
+If the integer value of the first item or expression is greater than the integer value of the second, the value of the resultant field is a binary l.
+If the first value is less than or equal to the second, the value of the resultant field is a binary 0.